CTIA & TCPA Compliance

 Again, the golden rule is the best way to think through all of this.
 Would you want to receive this message at this time?
 If the answer is no, don’t send it.

-You’ve done a lot of work at this point to have gotten consumers to subscribe to your SMS marketing campaigns, to make sure you are unsubscribing them whenever they want, to check in and make sure that it isn’t some weird morning or late night hour.
+You’ve done a lot of work at this point to get consumers to subscribe to your SMS marketing campaigns, to make sure you are unsubscribing them whenever they want, and to send during acceptable times of day.
 Please, make sure that the content of what you are sending them is aligned with your brand, and adds value.

 In other words, don’t send people spam just for the sake of being “top of mind.”
 Provide value.
-Wish them Happy Birthday!
+Wish them a happy birthday!
 Tell them about a new drop or a new influencer.
 Send them helpful content in line with your brand mission.

 Whatever you do, don’t send messages just for the sake of sending them.